-Shaykh al-Islam said: "Just as we should not imitate them in their festivals, so too we should not help the Muslim who wants to imitate them to do so.
+"Just as we should not imitate them in their festivals, so too we should not help the Muslim who wants to imitate them to do so.
 It is forbidden to so this.
 If a person issues an invitation on the occasion of their festivals that he would not ordinarily do, his invitation should not be accepted.
 If a Muslim gives a gift on this occasion that he would not ordinarily give at any other time, his gift should not be accepted, especially if it is something that would help a person to imitate them, as we have already stated.
-A Muslim should not sell anything that could help Muslims to imitate them in their celebrations, such as food, clothing and so on, because be doing so he is helping them in sin. (al-Iqtidaa', 2/915-025).
+A Muslim should not sell anything that could help Muslims to imitate them in their celebrations, such as food, clothing and so on, because be doing so he is helping them in sin."
+(AI-Iqtidaa', 2/915-025)

-5. Not congratulating them on the occasion of their festivals
+5. Not congratulating them on the occasion of their festivals.

-Ibn al-Qayyim (may Allaah have mercy on him) said: "As for congratulating them for the symbols of kufr that belong exclusively to them, this is haraam according to scholarly consensus, such as congratulating them for their festivals and fasts, and saying, 'A blessed festival to you' and the like.
-Even though the person who says this might not become a kaafir by saying this, it is still forbidden, and it is the same as congratulating them for prostrating to the cross.
+Ibn al-Qayyim, may Allaah have mercy on him, said:

+"As for congratulating them for the symbols of Kufr that belong exclusively to them, this is Haraam according to scholarly consensus, such as congratulating them for their festivals and fasts, and saying, 'A blessed festival to you' and the like.
+Even though the person who says this might not become a disbeliever by saying this, it is still forbidden. and it is the same as congratulating them for prostrating to the cross.
 Indeed, it is an even greater sin with Allaah and is more hated by Him than congratulating them for drinking wine, killing people and committing adultery, and so on.
 Many of those who do not care about religion do this, and do not realize how abhorrent their actions are.
-Whoever congratulates a person for his sin, bid'ah (innovation) or kufr exposes himself to the wrath and anger of Allaah.
-The pious scholars used to avoid congratulating the tyrants when they were appointed to official positions, or congratulating the ignorant when they were appointed as Qaadis, teachers or Muftis, because they sought to avoid the wrath and anger of Allaah ."
-(Ahkaam Ahl al-Dhimmah, 1/144-244).
+Whoever congratulates a person for his sin, Bid'ah (innovation) or Kufr exposes himself to the wrath and anger of Allaah.
+The pious scholars used to avoid congratulating the tyrants when they were appointed to official positions, or congratulating the ignorant when they were appointed as Qaadhis, teachers or Muftis, because they sought to avoid the wrath and anger of Allaah ."
+(Ahkaam Ahl ath-Thimmah, 1/144-244)

-Congratulating the kuffaar on the occasion of their religious festivals is haraam as Ibn al-Qayyim stated, because this implies approval of their rituals and beliefs of kufr.
-Even if a person does not accept this kufr for himself, it is still haraam for a Muslim to approve of the rituals of kufr for someone else or to congratulate someone else for them, because Allaah does not approve of this.
-Allaah says (interpretation of the meaning):
+Congratulating the disbelievers on the occasion of their religious festivals is Haraam as Ibn al-Qayyim, may Allaah have mercy on him, stated, because this implies approval of their rituals and beliefs of Kufr.
+Even if a person does not accept this Kufr for himself, it is still Haraam for a Muslim to approve of the rituals of Kufr for someone else or to congratulate someone else for them, because Allaah The Almighty does not approve of this.
+Allaah The Almighty Says (what means):

-"If you disbelieve, then verily, Allaah is not in need of you; He likes not disbelief for His slaves.
-And if you are grateful (by being believers), He is pleased therewith for you" [al-Zumar 39:7]

-"This day, I have perfected your religion for you, completed My Favour upon you, and have chosen for you Islam as your religion" [al-Maa'idah 5:3]
+- If you disbelieve, then verily, Allaah is not in need of you; He likes not disbelief for His slaves.
+And if you are grateful [by being believers], He is pleased therewith for you.} [Qur'aan 39:7] - {This day, I have perfected your religion for you, completed My Favor upon you, and have chosen for you Islam as your religion.} [Qur'aan 5:3]